 With the theme “Innovating ASEAN Higher Education: Embracing AI Integration, Database Utilization and Future-Ready Quality Culture”, the conference explored insights and good practices that align with the evolving landscape of higher education in the region.
 December 2024

 Four programs from UP Diliman successfully completed their External QA Review on November 27-29, 2024.
-The review includes the BS Community Development from the College of Social Work and Community Development, BFA Visual Communication), BFA (Industrial Design), and BFA (Art Education) from all from the College of Fine Arts.
+The review includes the BS Community Development from the College of Social Work and Community Development, BFA Visual Communication), BFA (Industrial Design), and BFA (Art Education) from the College of Fine Arts.
 December 2024

 Photo by Jerald DJ Caranza, UP Diliman Information Office